 In August 1932, Ruth returned home to America.
 She had earned her Ph.D., the youngest in the world to do so.
 Ruth began writing articles for the Herald Tribune: this was the beginning of her journalism career.
 In 1933, Hitler was elected Chancellor of Germany.
 In 1935, Ruth received a writing fellowship and she decided to return to Germany to study women in different political systems: fascism in Germany and communism in Russia.
 At the same time she would be the Herald Tribune's special correspondent while she travelled in Europe.
 Although her parents were upset with her decision and felt she should marry, Ruth was excited and determined.

-When Ruth returned to Germany, she would find it much changed.
+When Ruth returned to Germany, she found it much changed.
 As the situation in Europe escalated to war, Ruth travelled to Poland where she was forced to leave because of anti-Semitism there, and then onto Russia where she encountered the realities of communism.
-She would return to Europe near the end of the war to escort a large number of Jewish and non-Jewish refugees seek safety in America and would work tirelessly for them to stay.
-This would be the beginning of Ruth Gruber's life work - to advocate through her writing and action for the Jewish communities throughout the world.
+She returned to Europe near the end of the war to escort a large number of Jewish and non-Jewish refugees seek safety in America and worked tirelessly for them to stay.
+This was the beginning of Ruth Gruber's life work - to advocate through her writing and action for the Jewish communities throughout the world.

 Discussion

 Author Rona Arato has written an engaging biography of a remarkable woman, who ignored social conventions to live life on her own terms.
 Told in seventeen short chapters, the author describes Ruth Gruber's early life, her education and travels to Europe in the 1930's and 1940's.
-The book focuses on the beginning of Ruth Gruber's life and work, but she continued to work on behalf of refugees and various Jewish communities throughout her life.
+The book focuses on Ruth's early life and education, demonstrating how that led her to her life's work which was to advocate on behalf of refugees and various Jewish communities throughout the world.

 The author captures Ruth Gruber's sense of adventure, her determination to help others and her openness to learning about other cultures and peoples.
 Ruth had the courage to actively push back against the anti-Semitism that was spreading throughout Germany.
 She read Mein Kampf to learn about Hitler's plans for the Jewish population and she refused to accept her friend Johann's belief that the Nazi's were doing good for Germany.
 Ruth used her journalism skills and her camera to capture what was going on in Europe and for the Jewish refugees in the Oswego camp in Oswego, New York.